-Whether, with how many people and under which conditions meetings are possible depends on the current operating stage in which the TU Braunschweig is actually located.
+Whether meetings are possible at all, with how many people and under what conditions depends now and in the foreseeable future on the respectiv operating stage in which the TU Braunschweig is currently located.
 For further information, please refer to the TU Braunschweig's operational stage plan.

 The management of the respective organizational unit is responsible for ensuring that the requirements of the currently applicable operational stage, the framework hygiene plan (minimum distance of one and a half meters, floor space per person 10 m² and adherence to ventilation intervals of at least once per hour) are met for meetings with official matters.

 The crisis management team recommends in this regard: